 This blog was taken from a webinar presented by SunRay Construction Solutions and Alex Barthet.
 Alex is a board-certified construction lawyer who serves clients in Florida.
 We will discuss whether you can still lien a property if you do not have a contract.
-We will also address the following questions and points:

 What Is A Contract Under the Lien Laws